pyeventsourcing/eventsourcing/docs/topics/notifications.rst

-The fundamental concern here is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, jumbled, or unnecessarily delayed.
+The fundamental concern here is to accomplish perfect accuracy when propagating the events of an application, so that events are not missed, duplicated, or jumbled.

-The events of an application sequence could be sequenced with timestamps and integers.
+The events of an application sequence could be sequenced with either timestamps or integers.
 Sequencing the application events by timestamp is supported by the relational timestamp sequenced record classes, in that their position column is indexed.
 However, the notification logs only work with integer sequences.

+Sequencing with integers involves generating a sequence of integers, which is easy to follow, but can limit the rate at which records can be written.
+Using timestamps allows records to be inserted independently of others, but timestamps can cause uncertainty when following the events of an application.

+If an application's domain model involves the library's ``AggregateRoot`` class, which publishes all pending events together as a list, another alternative is to insert these lists of events into the application sequence.
+This may reduce the number of inserts into the application sequence.
+The lists could be sequenced by timestamp or integer.
+This approach currently hasn't been explored any further here.

 Timestamps
 ~~~~~~~~~~